josephburnett/cljm/README.md

     ; Time attached to a note becomes it's duration.
     (staff [ C4-- D4. ] ; C4 1/4 note and D4 1/16 note

-    ; Multiple staff lines become scored together (staff [ C4-- D4-- ]
+    ; Multiple staff lines are scored together
+    (staff [ C4-- D4-- ]
            [ E4-- F4-- ])

     ; Stop-time (|) separates the time which drives the rhythm forward from that which does not.
-    (staff [ C4--|-- D4-- ]) ; C4 is held for 1/2 beat but displaces the D4 by only 1/4 beat
+    (staff [ C4--|-- D4-- ]) ; C4 is held for 1/2 beat but displaces D4 by only 1/4 beat

     ; Stop-time allows you to:
     ; 1. score notes on the same staff line